Skip to content

 Metric Name Metric Meaning Unit Dimension

-current_partitions This metric counts the number of partitions already used in the Kafka instance Count instance_id
+current_partitions This metric is used to count the number of partitions used in the Kafka instance Count instance_id

-current_topics This metric counts the number of topics already created in the Kafka instance Count instance_id
+current_topics This metric is used to count the number of topics created in the Kafka instance Count instance_id

-group_msgs This metric counts the total backlog messages in all consumer groups in the Kafka instance Count instance_id
+group_msgs This metric is used to count the total number of backlogged messages in all consumer groups in the Kafka instance Count instance_id

 Node Monitoring Metrics